Join for Just $16 a Year

 - Free membership for your spouse or partner

-PPI also frequently convenes leading policy experts for discussion of key national and state policy issues.
-In addition, staff members provide critical research and analytical support for AARP advocacy efforts and campaigns at the state and federal level.
+Additionally, PPI informs and inspires public debate on the issues we face as we age, frequently convening leading policy experts and other “think tanks” for discussion of key national and state policy matters.
+In addition, PPI provides critical analytical support for AARP advocacy efforts and campaigns.

 PPI experts focus on a wide range of issues of concern to older Americans, from Social Security and Medicare to health reform, livable communities, consumer protection, long-term care, caregiving, financial security and more.